List of smoking bans in Australia

 Further bans are in place but are governed by individual states.
 Currently all Australian states and territories have banned smoking in vehicles with children, in some enclosed public places, particularly most major company-owned workplaces, and most enclosed restaurants.
 Tobacco products cannot be sold or supplied to persons under 18 years old, but there is no legal age to use them.

 The Australian Government has made very few laws on electronic cigarettes and leaves such policy up to the states.

 States and territories

 Australian Capital Territory

 On 6 December 1995, the Australian Capital Territory (ACT) banned smoking in cafes and restaurants, the first jurisdiction in Australia to do so.
 Since 1 December 2006 a smoking ban has applied to all enclosed public places.

 The laws were extended to prohibit smoking in most outdoor eating areas starting in December 2010.
 Exceptions to this rule can be made but only under certain guidelines.
 A "Designated Outdoor Smoking Area" (DOSA) requirements include; may not encompass more than 50% of the outdoor area, must be separated from smoke-free areas by no less than 4 metres or a non-transparent fixed wall barrier at least 3 metres high.

+In June 2023, any/all smoking in prisons within the Australian Capital Territory are officially banned by subordinate legislation - to be inline/uniform with all other jurisdictions across Australia.

+The Australian Capital Territory's only adult prison, the Alexander Maconochie Centre, banned smoking in August 2023.